EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 A set of filters in the `Map`, if any.
 (Key/Value pairs)

-##### AmityQueryToken and AmityQueryTokenDao
+##### `AmityQueryToken` and `AmityQueryTokenDao`

-`AmityQueryToken` is an expected object returned by the abstract functions, designed to keep next and previous tokens of each page which is later used for fetching more pages and refreshing existing pages, a set of unique ids of items of each page which is later used for identifying invalid items on database and a set of query parameters in the `Map`.
-(Key/Value pairs)
+`AmityQueryToken` is an expected object returned by the abstract functions, it is designed to keep a set of query parameters in the `Map` (Key/Value pairs), next/previous tokens of each page which is later used for fetching more pages or refreshing existing pages and a set of unique ids of items of each page which is later used for identifying invalid items on database.

 In order for us to have access to `AmityQueryToken` we need to get hands on `AmityPagingTokenDao`, make sure we define both on a `RoomDatabase` class and pass `AmityPagingTokenDao` to a class construtor.